 And check out my video for more tips on fundraising and an explanation of the process and what worked for me:

-#7 THANK SUCCESSES
+THANK SUCCESSES

 If someone emails to say they are happy to donate a prize, don’t forget to get back to them straight away.
 Say a huge thank you and ask if they can send the prize out immediately.
 It’s good to get it early on in case someone changes jobs!
-If it is for a service you could offer to put together a PDF or envelope with the details for the winner if they don’t have a voucher or gift cards available.
+If it is for a service, you could offer to put together a PDF or envelope with the details for the winner if they don’t have a voucher or gift card available.

-Once the raffle is finished always follow up companies willing to donate raffle prizes with a final thank you saying how much you raised.
+Once the raffle is finished, always follow up with companies willing to donate raffle prizes with a final thank you saying how much you raised.
 You never know when you might need to ask them for a raffle prize again!
 You could even take this a step further and create a postcard made from a photo taken on the night.
 A small touch like this can really show your gratitude and will mean that local business or company is more likely to help with fundraising events in future.

 Who should I contact for raffle prizes?

-- Personal contacts and conections
+- Personal contacts and connections

 - Small local businesses and companies

-- then large comapnies
+- then large companies

 And will try to get a mix of…..

-- Pysical products
+- Physical products

 - Gift cards and vouchers

-- Services (haricuts, cleaning sevices, etc)
+- Services (haircuts, cleaning services, etc)

 - Celebrity items

-Use your contacts
+Using your contacts

 The best place to start is with personal connections as the success rate with people you have a connection with is going to be considerably higher.
 If your brother works in a bookstore, for example, it wouldn’t take much for him to ask the manager if they could donate a couple of books.